Vera Baird: First term

 Baird's office founded a network of Workplace Domestic Violence Champions.
 Trained by the PCC Office and given ongoing support by the PCC Office, these "Champions" – employees nominated by their companies – are intended to provide a safe haven for anyone suffering domestic violence in the workplace.
 By 2016, some 600 such "Champions" had been created.

 Leading on from the above work, in August 2018 Baird asked the North of England Soroptimists International and her Court Observers Panel to focus their attention on the work of Special Domestic Violence Courts (SDVC).
 These courts were rolled out across the country in 2005 and 2006 as part of a three-pronged initiative to provide more informed and safer hearings for Domestic Violence cases.

 Specialist Volunteer Court Observers trained by the CPS observed 170 cases from July to September 2017 which resulted in the production of the "Specialist Domestic Violence Courts – How Special are they?" report.
 The report found significant gaps in the system and stated that if funding was improved, SDVCs would work as was originally intended.
-The report also makes a number of recommendations for how the SDVC's can be improved to deliver for victims.
+The report also makes a number of recommendations for how the SDVCs can be improved to deliver for victims.

 Second term

 Baird was re-elected to the post of Northumbria Police and Crime Commissioner in May 2016 with a majority of 121,766.

-In May 2016 Baird was elected to the position of Chair by the Board of the Association of Police and Crime Commissioners.
+In May 2016 Baird was elected to the position of chair by the board of the Association of Police and Crime Commissioners.

 In August 2016 Baird called for personal, social and health education (PSHE) to be a compulsory part of the national curriculum to assist in combating child abuse.

 In December 2016 Baird, together with Northumbria Police, launched the "Words Leave Scars Too" campaign which sought to raise awareness of emotional abuse and its impact.

 In 2017 Baird became a Patron for the charity Operation Encompass.

 Victims' Commissioner

 Baird was appointed as Victims' Commissioner for England and Wales in May 2019, taking up the position in mid-June of that year.
 The role of the Commissioner is set out in the Domestic Violence, Crime and Victims Act 2004.
 Her resignation letter in September 2022 accused the government of downgrading victims' interests and side-lining the role, at the same time as the criminal justice system was "in chaos".

 Baird later said that in her opinion Dominic Raab wanted a "puppet on a string" and his proposed bill of rights would undermine the rights of victims.
-The bill of rights tries to make it clear UK courts are not bound by rulings from the European court of human rights and would, in Baird's opinion destroy "any positive impact from the victims’ bill".
+The bill of rights tries to make it clear UK courts are not bound by rulings from the European Court of Human Rights and would, in Baird's opinion destroy "any positive impact from the victims' bill".
 Baird said that women and girls, who were victims of violence would be less able to push the police to perform better.
-Baird maintained the case of Sarah Everard and what happpened since then showed victims rights should not be weakened now.
+Baird maintained the case of Sarah Everard and what happened since then showed victims rights should not be weakened now.